sweinreich/cadwiki_overleaf/README.md

 ```
 Common plot style options are `color`, `mark` (`none`, `circle`, `square`, etc), and `style` (`very thick`, `solid`, `densely dashed`, etc).
 Other options are available in the [PGFPlots documentation](doc/external/pgfplots.pdf).

 Lastly, create the legend.
 I felt that the first legend text was too close to the second, so I used `\phantom` to create some horizontal space.
 This isn't necessary, but looks nice.
-In addition, because your figures are created in LaTeX you can easily add citations.
+In addition, you could easily include citations (unlike figures exported directly from Matlab).
 ```latex
 \legend{Square wave\cite{Muratore2019}\phantom{--},Fundamental\phantom{--},Three harmonics\phantom{--},Five harmonics}
 \end{axis}
 \end{tikzpicture}
 ```

-Another feature of `\addplot` is the `smooth` option for automatic curve smoothing.
+Another feature of `\addplot` is the `smooth` option for automatic curve smoothing; see the documentation for more information.
+It could be useful for qualitative curves.

 #### Group plot

-Instead of plotting all of these on a single plot, you could do a group plot with shared axes.
-This full TeX file for this example is at [fig/multi_plot.tex](fig/multi_plot.tex).
+Instead of plotting all of these on a single plot, you could do a group plot with shared axes (like subplot in Matlab).
+The TeX file for this example is at [fig/multi_plot.tex](fig/multi_plot.tex).

 ![Multi plot](doc/img/multi_plot.png)

-The gist is that instead of `begin{axis}` you use `begin{groupplot}` and then include a configuration section to set the subplots:
+The gist is that instead of an `axis` you create a `groupplot` and then include an extra configuration section to define the subplots:
 ```latex
 	group style={
 		% Name doesn't seem to matter (can probably be referenced somewhere)